 Fetal Intervention for Vein of Galen Malformations | Overview

-What is the fetal intervention?
+What is fetal embolization?

-This new intervention is now being offered as a clinical research trial, with the aim of assessing whether it is safe and whether it improves prognosis in terms of survival and neurocognitive development.
-It will be performed at Brigham and Women’s Hospital by a team of physicians from both institutions.
-Dr. Darren Orbach (chief of Neurointerventional Radiology and co-director of the Cerebrovascular Surgery and Interventions Center) will perform the brain embolization, while the Brigham and Women’s team is led by Dr. Louise Wilkins-Haug (division director of Maternal Fetal Medicine and Reproductive Genetics).
+This intervention is performed in an obstetric OR by a team of physicians.
+Darren Orbach, MD, PhD, chief of Neurointerventional Radiology and co-director of the Cerebrovascular Surgery and Interventions Center, will perform the brain embolization; the Brigham and Women’s team is led by Dr. Louise Wilkins-Haug (division director of Maternal Fetal Medicine and Reproductive Genetics).

 Who is eligible?